 Travel and landscape photographers will find it useful that the K-3 II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-The K-3 II is a recent model that features in the current product line-up of Pentax.
-In contrast, the SX720 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the SX720 was succeeded by the Canon SX730.
+Both the SX720 and the K-3 II have been discontinued, but can regularly be found used on eBay.
+The K-3 II was replaced by the Pentax K-3 III, while the SX720 was followed by the Canon SX730.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon SX720 Manual (free pdf) or the online Pentax K-3 II Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon SX720 or the Pentax K-3 II – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.